A website for all

 We use the most up-to-date and best technology we can, but nothing’s perfect and we’re always trying to make things even better.

 We want things to be right for you, so if you are having any problems using this website please email us on firstname.lastname@example.org

 Below are some things we already do that might help you.

-Browsealoud is a free download that allows you to listen to the words on our website instead of reading them.
+There are a variety of free ‘Text to Speech’ downloads available on the web that allow you to listen to the words on our website instead of reading them.

 - Can’t read English very well because they’re from another country, culture or background

 - Are dyslexic

 - Have problems with their eyesight or are blind